Wattle Place is part of Relationships Australia NSW. We manage four specialist programs:

 Relationships Australia NSW has no history as an out-of-home care provider.
 This means those who use our service can be assured of our independence and the commitment of Wattle Place to be focused on you and your needs.

 We are located in Harris Park and Parramatta.
 We receive funding from the NSW Government Department of Communities and Justice for the Forgotten Australian Support Service, and the Commonwealth Government Department of Social Services for the Find and Connect, Forced Adoption and the National Redress Support Services.
-We assist people living anywhere in Australia.
+We predominantly assist people living in NSW, but can assist people living anywhere in Australia.

 Frequently Asked Questions

 - Who are "Forgotten Australians"?

 “Forgotten Australians” is the official term given to those specifically who, as children, were separated from their parents and placed in Australian orphanages, childrens’ homes and other institutions, or foster care, under government policy, (out-of-home care) before 1990.
 This term is not widely used by survivors themselves, but was used in the 2004 report of the Inquiry, in the State and Federal Apologies and in programs and projects implemented as a result of the Inquiry, including the Forgotten Australian Support Service.
 For the purposes of our service, this includes members of the Stolen Generations and Former Child Migrants who were also placed in institutions such as children’s homes, mission schools, orphanages, or foster homes, under Government legislation and policy.
 However, “Forgotten Australian” is a term more commonly used specifically for non-Aboriginal Australians.

 The origin of the name is unclear, but it is likely that it reflects the fact that what happened to this group of people was largely ignored at the time and unacknowledged afterwards.
 They felt locked away and forgotten as children and their history has been mostly forgotten by society.
 We hope this website will help to bring more awareness about Forgotten Australians.